 - 1. In the context of the WFP Strategic Plan (2017-2021), this policy outlines WFP's support to countries in addressing the impacts of climate change on the most food-insecure people, working with communities, civil society, governments, the private sector and United Nations partners. - 2.
-This policy defines how WFP will contribute to national and global efforts to reduce the impacts of climate change on efforts to end hunger and malnutrition.
-The policy provides WFP staff with guiding principles and tools to enable them to address impacts of climate change through their work.
-It also aims at strengthening understanding of the impacts of climate change on food security and nutrition to enable better identification of key vulnerabilities and priorities for action.
-The policy also provides different programmatic entry points to guide country offices in integrating climate change issues into the development of their Country Strategic Plans (CSPs), in piloting innovative tools and approaches to support national government priorities and help most vulnerable food insecure population in managing climate related risks and strengthening their adaptive capacities. - 3.
-In line with its mandate, WFP is already addressing the impacts of climate change and disasters on the people it serves and has integrated support to disaster risk reduction and climate change adaptation into its programme of work.
-In the last five years, 40 percent of WFP's operations have included activities to reduce disaster risk, build resilience or help people adapt to climate change, particularly in emergency operations and protracted relief and recovery operations. - 4.
+In line with its mandate, WFP is already addressing the impacts of climate change and related natural disasters on the people it serves and has integrated support to disaster risk reduction and climate change adaptation into its programme of work.
+In the last five years, 40 percent of WFP's operations have included activities to reduce disaster risk, build resilience or help people adapt to climate change, particularly in emergency operations and protracted relief and recovery operations. - 3.
 Between 2003 and 2012, according to WFP Standard Project Reports almost half of WFP emergency and recovery operations responded to and helped people recover from climate-related disasters.
 These operations had a combined budget of USD 23 billion.
-During this period, many countries repeatedly called on WFP to respond to climate disasters; these countries have some of the most persistently high levels of hunger in the world, with climate change compounding existing vulnerabilities and representing a serious threat to future food security. - 5.
-WFP's Climate Change Policy is aligned with and complements the WFP Environmental Policy, which addresses the impact of WFP's work on the environment.
-The Climate Change Policy addresses the negative impacts of climate change on the food and nutrition security of WFP's beneficiaries, setting out how WFP will contribute to national and global efforts to prevent climate change from undermining work to end hunger and malnutrition.
+During this period, many countries repeatedly called on WFP to respond to climate disasters; these countries have some of the most persistently high levels of hunger in the world, with climate change compounding existing vulnerabilities and representing a serious threat to future food security. - 4.
+This policy defines how WFP will contribute to national and global efforts to prevent climate change from undermining work to end hunger.
+The policy provides WFP staff with guiding principles on how to integrate action to address climate change into their work.
+It also promotes efforts to strengthen the understanding of the impacts of climate change on hunger and innovation to address this challenge.